Know the Impact of Your 401(k) Vesting Schedule

 What Is Vesting?

-As an employee you are always 100% vested in your own salary-deferral contributions to a retirement plan at work.
+Employees are always 100 percent vested in their own salary-deferral contributions to a retirement plan.
 The same concept applies with SEP and SIMPLE contributions made by an employer.
-Any contributions that you make with your own money are always yours to keep.

 What Is Immediate Vesting?